-While working on some new functionality for my app, I wanted to allow an account admin to create a new user.
-But, by creating a user, you need to include a password to create the record in the database.
-So I quickly thought of a couple ways I could accomplish this, but they are all garbage.
+Working on some new functionality for an app, I wanted to allow the account admin to create a new user.
+But by creating a user you need to include a password to create the record in the database.
+So I quickly thought of a couple ways I could accomplish this, but they are all garbage

 When it comes to the email configuration, I recommend reading the docs, since they are super rich with details.
 Not that it matters in this tutorial, but I am using Mailgun to test my emails out locally.